 Mentioning this in a cover letter or interview could help give you an edge over other candidates.
 Provide examples of times that you had to learn something new on the fly; this is something employers value!
 In fact, according to the AACU Employee Report, 54% of employers find the ability to demonstrate complex problem-solving skills as an essential quality in candidates.

-Discuss your new knowledge gained in the pandemic.
+Discuss your new knowledge gained during the pandemic.
 What were some of the latest programs or learning methods you had to pick up this year?
 Being quick to acclimate to new tech and processes is a skill most companies find extremely valuable.

 Highlight your interest in learning!
 The lack of actionable experience you may have faced during the pandemic means that you’re ready to learn and get your hands dirty.
 Discuss extra learning opportunities you were involved in or any type of practical experience you received.